Want to Learn How to Read Korean? Your One-stop Hangul Guide

 The letter ㅇ (ieung) in Korean looks like “o” in English, and it plays a unique role in Korean syllables.

-Remember how I said that syllable blocks in Korean can contain anywhere between two and four letters?
-Sometimes, as we’ve seen, one of those syllable blocks can consist of a consonant followed by a vowel.
+Remember: syllable blocks in Korean can contain anywhere between two and four letters.
+Sometimes, one of those syllable blocks can consist of a consonant followed by a vowel.
 Other times, it can consist of a consonant followed by a vowel that’s followed by another consonant.

 But what if there’s a syllable that consists of just one vowel alone?
 Or, what if the syllable starts with a vowel?